-Dividend revenue from investments is recognised when the shareholder's right to receive payment has been established.
+Dividend revenue from investments is recognised when the shareholder's right to receive payment has been established, that is, at a point in time.

 Interest income from a financial asset is recognised when it is probable that the economic benefits will flow to the Group and the amount of income can be measured reliably.
 Interest income is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to that asset's net carrying amount on initial recognition.
+Thus it is recognised over time.